 Prices & Dates

 Departure dates noted with a 'G' are guaranteed to operate.
 All other departure dates are guaranteed to run subject to a minimum of 4 travellers.
 This safari has a maximum group size of 12.
-Prices shown are per person travelling.
-Prices shown are per person when there are 2 persons sharing a room.
-The 'Single supplement' is compulsory for solo travellers or if your booking party cannot reach the minimum of 2 persons in a room and the amount needs to be added to the per person price.
-The single supplement offers the comfort of your own room and is also available to any other person wanting their own room.
+The 'Twin Share' price is per person when there are 2 people sharing a room.
+The 'Solo Room' price is applicable to all solo travellers, or if your booking party cannot reach the minimum of 2 persons in a room.
+Solo Rooms can also be booked by any other person wanting the comfort and privacy of their own room.

 The hotels listed below are ones which we frequently use on this tour.
 We reserve the right to substitute these hotels to ones of a similar standard.